lpalgarvio/gitlabhq/doc/install/installation.md

     # example
     production: redis://redis.example.tld:6379

+If you want to connect the Redis server via socket, then use the "unix:" URL scheme and the path to the Redis socket file in the `config/resque.yml` file.

+    # example
+    production: unix:/path/to/redis/socket

 ## Custom SSH Connection

 If you are running SSH on a non-standard port, you must change the gitlab user's SSH config.